splSM/spl2smIntegration/README.md

 - Build a GUI functionality to select whether the communication with SM should occur over HTTP or HTTPS, and develop the backend side to handle the latter
-  - This release uses HTTP, on the assumption that your SM instance is on an internal LAN and the API servlet is therefore not requiring SSL, because SM would need to have a cert for every machine that wants to use the API over SSL.
+  - This release uses HTTP (not HTTPS), on the assumption that your SM instance is on an internal LAN and the API servlet is therefore not requiring SSL, because SM would need to have a cert for every machine that wants to use the API over SSL.
 - Build a functionality to allow administrators to re-label the fields in the alert action UI, based on